- Formulas

 How do you calculate probability for multiple events?

-To calculate probability for multiple events you must first calculate the probability of each independent event.
-Then you multiply the probabilities of each independent event with one another.
+To calculate probability for multiple events, first determine the probability of each independent event.
+Then multiply the probabilities together.

 -